What My Soul Already Knows: A Simple Poetry Practice for a Dark Night of the Soul

 I want to remember.

-I can see the past, present, and future with a vast spaciousness.
+I see the past, present, and future with a vast spaciousness.

 I release the breath I’ve been holding, and my body softens into the moment.